ecupaio/dcgffl/_posts/2022-01-26-season-xxiv-registration.md

 ---
-date: 2022-01-26T16:36:45.000-05:00
+date: 2023-01-13 21:00:45 -0500
-title: Season XXII Early Registration
+title: Season XXIV Registration
 attachments: []

 ---
-#### Early registration filled up in less than 3 hours!
-Check back to register on Wednesday, February 2nd, at 7pm!
+### Season XXIV Registration Opens Soon!

+Season XXIV (Spring 2023) of the DCGFFL will run from March to May, and registration will occur over the next few weeks!

+##### EARLYBIRD REGISTRATION:

-At that time, players should refresh the registration link until the form is active.
-This will register you for the Spring 2022 season (Season XXII), which runs from mid-March to late May.
+Earlybird Registration opens **Wednesday, January 18th at 7 PM**.
+At that time, players should refresh the registration link on the website banner until the form is active.

-The early registration is limited to 100 returning players and filled up in less than 3 hours - so if you missed out, don’t delay, register immediately at 7pm on February 2nd at 7pm to secure your spot!
+This registration period is limited to 100 slots for returning players.
+Once all the slots are filled, registration will close temporarily and will not reopen until January 25th.
+Earlybird registration typically fills up within an hour, so register promptly at 7 PM to secure your spot!

-#### NEW PLAYERS:
+##### REGULAR REGISTRATION:

-Regular Registration for ALL players will open on **Wednesday, February 2nd, at 7pm**.
-If you haven't played in the DCGFFL previously, come back and sign up then!
+Regular Registration for ALL players, including new players, will open on **Wednesday, January 25th, at 7 PM**.
+If you haven't played in the DCGFFL previously or if you're a returning player who missed out on the earlybird slots, come back and sign up then!

+Again, don't delay - register immediately at 7 PM to secure your spot and avoid the waitlist!
+We do our best to place everyone who registers on a team, but we cannot guarantee that we will have space to add everyone from the waitlist.

+##### NEW PLAYERS:

+New players (those who have not played in a regular season of the DCGFFL) are required to attend one of the New Player Workshops to be eligible to play in our league.
+Visit the [Events](https://dcgffl.org/events/) page for more information on the workshops including dates and locations.